Multi-topic belief formation through bifurcations over signed social networks

 \section{Abstract}

 We propose and analyze a nonlinear dynamic model of continuous-time multi-dimensional belief formation over signed social networks.
 Our model accounts for the effects of a structured belief system, self-appraisal, internal biases, and various sources of cognitive dissonance posited by recent theories in social psychology.
-We prove that strong beliefs emerge on the network as a consequence of a bifurcation.
+We prove that agents become opinionated as a consequence of a bifurcation.
 We analyze how the balance of social network effects in the model controls the nature of the bifurcation and, therefore, the belief-forming limit-set solutions.
 Our analysis provides constructive conditions on how multi-stable network belief equilibria and belief oscillations emerging at a belief-forming bifurcation depend on the communication network graph and belief system network graph.
 Our model and analysis provide new theoretical insights on the dynamics of social systems and a new principled framework for designing decentralized decision-making on engineered networks in the presence of structured relationships among alternatives.